Slowing the Flow

 The River Dove in Farndale sends water down past Kirkbymoorside and on to the Rivers Rye and Derwent.
 Water from the moors around the farm crosses gutters on our land before draining into the Dove.
 At various times during winter the Dove will speed through the Dale and occasionally break its banks on to the flood plain.
 The risk of flooding in Kirkby isn't the same as Pickering, although water from the moors combines to contribute to high levels further to the south.

-Water levels in Kirkby Mills, just outside Kirkbymoorside, are monitored and the live data is available (click) here.
+Water levels in Kirkby Mills, just outside Kirkbymoorside, are monitored.
+The live data was available on-line, but that currently appears not to be the case.

 Keeping water here for longer, or 'slowing the flow' has value in preventing flooding downstream, enhancing wildlife habitat on the farm and providing a source of water in ponds during summer.